Atlantic Records discography: 100 & 400 10-inch LP Series

-The 1200 "Jazz" Series
+The 1200 – 1700 series

-Atlantic commenced releasing 12 inch LP records with the establishment of their 1200 Series in 1949 with an album consisting of three 78 RPM records of Walter Benton's poetry.
+Atlantic commenced releasing 12 inch LP records with the establishment of their 1200 series in 1949 with an album consisting of three 78 RPM records of Walter Benton's poetry.
 This was followed by a two record set of William Shakespeare's Romeo and Juliet in 1951.
-Subsequent releases featured Dixieland, opera and selections from Broadway musicals before Nesuhi Ertegun took over responsibility for the LP series in 1955 and the series focussed almost exclusively on jazz releases.
-After one a very early experiment in 1953 stereo releases of Atlantic LPs began production in 1958 and by 1960 all releases were available in mono or stereo pressings – indicated by the prefix SD on the catalog number.
+Subsequent releases featured Dixieland, opera and selections from Broadway musicals before Nesuhi Ertegun took over responsibility for the LP series in 1955 and the series focused almost exclusively on jazz releases.
+After one a very early experiment in 1953 stereo releases of Atlantic LPs began production in 1958 and by 1960 all releases were available in mono or stereo pressings—indicated by the prefix SD on the catalog number.
 The series continued until late 1977 when it concluded with SD 1700 and most of the popular jazz artists moved to the SD 18100 Series and a limited number of albums were released on the 8800 Series.